by Melinda Heigel, EMGV

 Mountain mints are native to the Eastern US and grow in all areas of North Carolina.
 In their naturally occurring habitats, you’ll often find them growing in moist open fields, at the edges of forests, and in lower elevations despite the alpine-sounding name.
-Both culinary mints we know and mountain mints are in the same scientific family (Lamiaceae), but they are different genera —Mentha and Pycnanthemum, respectively.
+Both the culinary mints we know and mountain mints are in the same scientific family (Lamiaceae), but they are different genera —Mentha and Pycnanthemum, respectively.
 However, both share a minty or thyme-like fragrance when crushed.
 Aside from smelling great, these plants have a lot going for them.
 Mountain mints are known for their rabbit and deer-resistant properties.
 Mountain mints are also super pollinator attractors, with their nectar drawing a host of beneficial insects.
 From June until September, look for scores of native bees, honey bees, wasps, moths, and butterflies buzzing around this plant.
-In a 2013 Penn State Extension study testing 86 native species and cultivars, clustered mountain mint attracted the most diverse group of pollinators of all the plants tested.
-(1)
+In a 2013 Penn State Extension study testing 86 native species and cultivars, clustered mountain mint attracted the most diverse group of pollinators of all the plants tested.1

-Most mountain mints have bracts much like our beloved North Carolina state flower the Dogwood blossom (Cornus florida), some silver in appearance.
+Most mountain mints have bracts much like our beloved North Carolina state flower the dogwood blossom (Cornus florida), some silver in appearance.
 The plant’s small flowers range from white to light pink to lavender in the compact center of the plant (called a cyme) and give a subtle ornamental effect.
 A few as outlined below can offer more showy flowers.
 These perennial and deciduous plants have a mounding upright habit and generally reach a mature size of 3 feet tall by 3 feet wide.
 And let me tell you, this plant is versatile.
 Mountain mint is excellent for naturalizing a larger area, in a cottage garden, for native plant gardens, or even mixed in a perennial border or bed.
 And while it flowers best in full sun, it can also grow in part sun to part shade.
 It’s typically not picky about soil either; it only wants good drainage.
-Its dense growing habit means it can serve as a great weed suppressor.
+Its dense growth habit means it can serve as a great weed suppressor.
 Mountain mints can be grown by either seeds or plant division.
 While not as invasive as true mints, it can spread out over time at a typical rate of 4-6 inches annually.
 Keeping it in check is fairly easy, though.
 If the plant gets too big, dividing or simply severing part of the plant’s rhizome root system with a spade is enough to rein it in each year.

 Detail of silvery bracts surrounding compact clusters known as cymes with delicate lavender flowers.
 (Image Credit: Cathy Dewitt CC BY 4.0)